searchspring/snap/packages/snap-controller/src/Search/README.md

 ```typescript
 searchController.search();
 ```

+## Search History
+Search queries made by the controller are stored for later usage.
+This is enabled by default without providing any settings, to disable set the `max` to zero.
+The `config.settings.history.url` setting should be set when utilizing the history store outside of the search page in order for the URLs to direct users to the correct location.
+Common usage of the historical terms are on the search listing page or within autocomplete.

 ## Infinite
 When `config.settings.infinite` is defined and `store.pagination.next.url.go({ history: 'replace' })` is invoked, the next page will be fetched and its result set will be appended to the existing result set.